 - 1. Demonstrate a working knowledge of fundamental algebraic structures (e.g., groups, rings, and fields). - 2.
 Demonstrate mastery of the rigorous development and theory of calculus. - 3.
-Describe the theoretical and axiomatic structure of mathematics. - 4.
-Demonstrate a working knowledge of number theory. - Demonstrate a basic working knowledge of the key persons and events in the history of mathematics. - 6.
-Demonstrate a basic working knowledge of the properties of complex numbers and complex-valued functions.
+Demonstrate a working knowledge of number theory. - Demonstrate a basic working knowledge of the key persons and events in the history of mathematics. - Demonstrate a basic working knowledge of the properties of complex numbers and complex-valued functions.